Best Overall: Daiwa BG (click to see)

 Shimano Stradic Ci4+ 4000

 Best High-End: A reel that includes every feature imaginable and then some

 - X Ship Technology for enhanced durability and effortless casting

 - Propulsion Line Management System for unparalleled reliability

 - Hagane gearing for smooth and precise operation

-The Shimano Stradic Ci4+ 4000 should make the perfect saltwater spinning reel for any angler who is looking to upgrade from a reel of basic design, to a model with a host of premium features.
+The Shimano Stradic Ci4+ should make the perfect saltwater spinning reel for any angler looking to upgrade from a reel of basic design to a reel with a host of premium features.
 This reel comes loaded with numerous amenities that should enhance one’s enjoyment when on the water.
 Some of the most notable of these features include the reel’s Dyna-Balance rotor, Fluidrive II System, X-Ship Technology, and Hagane gearing.

 CLICK TO SEE MORE